mikewest/internetdrafts/secure-cookies/draft.md

 robustly against the dangers of non-secure transport in general, but until adoption of that protection becomes ubiquitous, this deprecation this document recommends will mitigate a number of risks.

+The mitigations in this document do not, however, give complete confidence that a given cookie was set securely.
+If an attacker is able to impersonate a response from `http://example.com/` before a user visits `https://example.com/`, the user agent will accept any cookie that the insecure origin sets, as the "secure" cookie won't yet be present in the user agent's cookie store.
+An active network attacker may still be able to use this ability to mount an attack against `example.com`, even if that site uses HTTPS exclusively.

+The proposal in {{COOKIE-PREFIXES}} could mitigate this risk, as could "preloading" HSTS for `example.com` into the user agent {{HSTS-PRELOADING}}.

 --- back